PostHog/posthog.com/contents/tutorials/llm-ab-tests.md

 - Once they've received the recipe, they can rate the response.

 - API calls to the LLM are made in `src/app/api/generate-recipe/route.js`.
-We're using chatGPT for this tutorial, but you can use any LLM you like.
+We're using ChatGPT for this tutorial, but you can use any LLM you like.

 ![Recipe builder LLM app](https://res.cloudinary.com/dmukukwp6/video/upload/v1719491832/posthog.com/contents/smaple-app.mp4)

 ## 2. Add PostHog to your app

 With our app set up, it’s time to install and set up PostHog.
-We install both the [JavaScript web SDK](/docs/libraries/js) and the [Node SDK](/docs/libraries/node):
+We install both the [JavaScript Web](/docs/libraries/js) and [Node](/docs/libraries/node) SDKs:

-- The **JavaScript web SDK** runs client-side.
+- The **JavaScript Web SDK** runs client-side.
 We use this to capture user evaluations for the helpfulness of the recipes.
 - The **Node SDK** runs server-side.
 We use this to implement our A/B test code since our LLM requests run in the backend.

 Run the following commands in your root directory: